ldtcooper/crypto-arbitrage/Proposal.md

 # The Problem
-Getting into cryptcurrency daytrading starting out pretty rough?
+Getting into cryptocurrency daytrading starting out pretty rough?
 Wondering how to make a profit by buying and selling crypto?
 The best way to do this, with the appropriate hardware, is to do arbitrage.
 Arbitrage is when you buy an asset at a certain price in one marketplace and sell it for a profit in another marketplace.
 The goal of our app is to display opportunities for arbitrage by compiling different prices from different cryptocurrency marketplaces.

 # The Data Solution
 This project will clearly involve data management to scrape, clean, store, and retrieve the data from the cryptocurrency marketplaces.
 It is important since it may make cryptocurrency marketplaces even more accessible and thus provide easier usage to people who are trying to learn about crypto.